 Evidence of City Year's impact

-The goal of this work is to help ensure that City Year—and the broader educational community—can more effectively support students and adults who work in schools, from AmeriCorps members to teachers.
+Our goal is to effectively support students and adults who work in schools

 Through our research and evaluation work, we aim to understand how to create learning environments and educational systems that accelerate educational equity by enabling all students to reach their full potential.
-We do so by exploring our outcomes on multiple levels, from our impact on systems, schools and students to the effectiveness of our practices to our impact on our AmeriCorps members and alumni and the communities we serve.
+We do so by exploring our outcomes on multiple levels:

 “Through an equitable approach to research, we hope to make explicit City Year’s commitment to conducting research that decenters the researcher and restores communities as authors and owners of the work.”